ArneBinder/DTAMetadata/documentation/diary_arne.md

 2014-12-23
  o calling getColumns() from PublicationTableMap directly... but context error (static vs not static) o http://stackoverflow.com/questions/20688246/how-do-i-check-if-columns-are-valid-in-propel --> gives all columns in the model

+2014-12-29
+ o deleted doctrine bundle (composer.json) o updated monolog-symfony bridge to ver 2.4 (tried to enable log console output... doesn't work yet) o getting accessors for displayed columns (ORMController).
+How to do sorting considering an accessor?

  TODO:
  o Tab-Constraint DONE